 Fixing various issues

 There are some common issues that can arise after an amputation.
 One of these is needing to shorten the limb so the wearer can better use a prosthetic device.
 For instance, sometimes a residual limb is left long with the hope of future treatment such as hand transplantation.
 Or the hope is that the person will benefit from the additional length.
 This can lead to a limb that is too long to work with some prosthetic components and result in a prosthesis that is not functional because of the added length.
 In this case, revision surgery that shortens the limb may be beneficial.
 This can also happen when people have congenital limb difference.
 Some patients’ arms “pencil” over the years, becoming very thin at the end of their residual limb, causing pain and making it difficult to fit a prosthesis.
 Revision surgery can help with that as well.
 Sometimes there will be excessive tissue at the end of the limb that makes fitting the socket very challenging and can lead to loss of control of the limb.
 In this case, a revision to remove some of the excess tissue may help.
-Our patient Gerry had revision surgery on his residual limb to allow for a better prosthesis fit — the length of his limb meant the prosthesis was putting too much weight on a sensitive part of his arm.
+Our patient Gerry (pictured below) had revision surgery on his residual limb to allow for a better prosthesis fit — the length of his limb meant the prosthesis was putting too much weight on a sensitive part of his arm.

 Future benefit